 The Sunoco Challenges provide an accurate assessment and comparison of performances across multiple championships during any given season.
 Points are awarded for qualifying and race results, including fastest lap, which are then converted into an individual average score for each competing driver over the course of a full campaign.

-That means each race weekend offers drivers an equal chance to climb and drop down their respective Sunoco Challenge table.
-It also ensures that performances are taken into consideration across an entire season while placing less emphasis on a one-off or unfair results.
+That means each race weekend offers drivers an equal chance to climb and drop down their respective Sunoco Challenge tables.
+It also ensures that performances are taken into consideration across an entire season while placing less emphasis on one-off or unfair results.

 This year’s Sunoco Whelen Challenge champion will win a fully-funded race seat at the 2020 Rolex 24 At Daytona, courtesy of Whelen.
 Sunoco’s 240 Challenge champion will contest Daytona’s 240-minute BMW Endurance Challenge support race held over the same January weekend at the wheel of a Sunoco-supported GT4 car.

 The Sunoco Challenges are organised by Sunoco Racing Fuels’ official European distributor, Anglo American Oil Company Ltd.